Episode Transcript

 16:38

-sufficient fear to get
+fear to get those who

-on the decision makers in a government or a
+have an influence on the decision makers

-country to do your
+in a government or a country to do

-bidding to become your slave
+your bidding to become your

-and so you use this
+slave.
+And so you use this

 16:55

-fear this intimidation until
+fear, this intimidation, until

 16:57

-you get your way that's the
+you get your way.
+That's the

 16:59

-opposite that is the polar opposite
+opposite.
+That is the polar

-of the rule of law now
+opposite of the rule of law.
+Now

 17:04

-let me address also the
+let me address also

 17:06

-hate speech issue because I think you rightly brought
+the hate speech issue because I think

 17:08